benc-uk/kube-workshop/11-cicd-actions/readme.md

           repository: benc-uk/smilr
 ```

-The comments in the file should hopefully explain what is happening
+The comments in the file should hopefully explain what is happening.
+The name and filename do not reflect the current function, but the intent of what we are building towards.

+Now commit the changes and push to the main branch, yes this is not a typical way of working, but adding a code review or PR process would merely distract from what we are working towards.

 Create GitHub secrets,